Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 A2730Introduced, Referred to Assembly Environment and Solid Waste Committee

-Would authorize Department of Environmental Protection officers to use drones for environmental monitoring, inspection, and regulatory purposes
+Would permit Department of Environmental Protection officers to use drones in regulatory and enforcement work.

 Last action: January 13, 2026